 Among the poorest, the greatest loss of life and health due to NCDs and injuries occurs before age 40.
 Many of these people suffer from injuries and illnesses that are treatable and should no longer be fatal, even in the poorest settings.

-Ministries of health who seek to bridge this gap must contend with minimal resources as they work to enact policies to benefit all people living with noncommunicable diseases and injuries, including the poorest.
+Ministries of health and implementers who seek to bridge this gap must contend with minimal resources as they work to enact policies to benefit all people living with noncommunicable diseases and injuries, including the poorest.

 A vision of health equity